IntersectMBO/lsm-tree/doc/format-run.md

 # Scope

-This document is intend to cover the format of the files used to represent an individual LSM run, including:
+This document is intended to cover the format of the files used to represent an individual LSM run, including:

 * any header for metadata